MSc in Clinical Nutrition and Dietetics

 Quality, excellence and evidence-based practice are emphasised on the MSc in Clinical Nutrition and Dietetics Programme.
 In addition to core lecturers, expert guest lecturers from clinical and research backgrounds are frequently invited to share their knowledge and expertise with our students.
 The strength of this programme is the opportunities students have to apply nutrition and dietetic knowledge to a variety of clinical, community, industry and research settings in which dietitians practise.

-The First MSc Clinical Nutrition and Dietetics Graduates with Assoc Prof Corish and Dietetics Special Lecturers/Practice Tutors, June 2018
+The First MSc in Clinical Nutrition and Dietetics Graduates with Assoc Prof Corish and Dietetics Special Lecturers/Practice Tutors, June 2018

 Information relating to the structure and content of the programme, the application processes for EU and non-EU students, entry requirements, fees and programme outcomes can all be found on the Graduate Admissions website: MSc Clinical Nutrition and Dietetics Programme Information